Carmen Voicu-Jagodzinsky: Clubs

 She played club chess in Romania for C. S. Progresul Bucharest, from 2008 for CSU Brașov.
-In Belgium, Voicu played for KSK 47 Eynatten in the 2003/04 season, later for Schachfreunde Wirtzfeld, with whom they in 2013 won the Belgian Team Chess Championship.
-In Chess Bundesliga she plays for the SV Hemer 32, to whose chairman she is married, in the Verbandsklasse Nord (6th league) and Verbandsliga (5th league) and as a guest player in the women's team championships for the SK Grosslehna.
-With SK Grosslehna she played from 2007 to 2011 and again from 2012 to 2016 in the 1st Women's Chess Bundesliga, took part in the European Women's Chess Club Cup in 2008 in Kallithea and in 2008 won the German Women's Blitz Chess Team Championship.
+In Belgium, Voicu played for KSK 47 Eynatten in the 2003/04 season, later for Schachfreunde Wirtzfeld, with whom they won the Belgian Team Chess Championship in 2013.
+In Chess Bundesliga, she plays for the SV Hemer 32, to whose chairman she is married, in the Verbandsklasse Nord (6th league) and Verbandsliga (5th league) and as a guest player in the women's team championships for the SK Grosslehna.
+With SK Grosslehna, she played from 2007 to 2011 and again from 2012 to 2016 in the 1st Women's Chess Bundesliga.
+She took part in the European Women's Chess Club Cup in 2008 in Kallithea and in 2008, won the German Women's Blitz Chess Team Championship.

 Coach

 Carmen Voicu-Jagodzinsky is a qualified sports chess coach.
-Since 2013 she has had the A coaching license from the German Chess Federation.
-Since January 2016 she has been the state trainer of the Chess Federation of North Rhine-Westphalia, succeeding Thomas Michalczak.
+Since 2013, she has had the A coaching license from the German Chess Federation.
+Since January 2016, she has been the state trainer of the Chess Federation of North Rhine-Westphalia, succeeding Thomas Michalczak.
 She also teaches chess at the Friedrich-Leopold-Woeste-Gymnasium in Hemer.
-Since 2020 she has been the women's representative of the Chess Federation North Rhine-Westphalia.
+Since 2020, she has been the women's representative of the Chess Federation North Rhine-Westphalia.